 - Quotations for Yearbooks From Parents

 One of the most important steps to remember when it comes to how to sign a yearbook is to have a starting point and guidelines.
 You may be thinking how in the world am I going to sum up a years worth of memories into a couple sentences.
 No pressure, you don’t need to document every experience.
-The key is to share just the right amount to make the reader smile in reminiscence.
-Use our yearbook ideas, tips and sample messaging as a starting point to guide your end of the year sentiments.
+The key is to share just the right amount to make the reader smile and reminiscence.
+Use our yearbook ideas, tips, and sample messaging as a starting point to guide your end of the year sentiments.
 Follow these rules for what to write in a yearbook before you begin signing away!

 - Write about a memorable moment you had together.
 Sure there are bound to be many, but try to pick just one moment that has really stuck with you.
 You’ll want to keep your message close to about 3-4 lines to not only save space for other people signing the book, but to also avoid boring the recipient.

 - Make an inside joke.
 If you’re drafting a yearbook message for one of your best friends or someone you shared a funny moment with, add an inside joke.
 Your sentiment is sure to make your recipient smile!

 - Add yearbook quotes.
 When you’re having a hard time finding the right words, it can be a great idea to have a few good yearbook quotes on hand and ready to share.